zhangqi94/lithium/README.md

 }
 ```

-For NCT applied to molecular vibrations, please cite:
+For NCT applied to molecular vibrations, please refer to the GitHub repository: [https://github.com/zhangqi94/VibrationalSystem](https://github.com/zhangqi94/VibrationalSystem)
+The associated paper is:
 ```
 @article{zhang2024neural,
     author = {Zhang, Qi and Wang, Rui-Si and Wang, Lei},